 Let’s see even more clearly in the following chart what is going to happen:

 There is no doubt that this European regulation is having a great impact on the e-mobility sector, an event that we will continue to see even more strongly in the future.
-The clear example can be seen in the difference between the manufacturing of hybrid and electronic vehicles that took place in 2018 and the one expected from both types of vehicles in 2030.
+The clear example can be seen in the difference between the manufacturing of hybrid and electric vehicles that took place in 2018 and the one expected from both types of vehicles in 2030.
 In the case of the hybrid vehicle, this will go from 6% in 2018 to 55% in 2030, an exponential growth.
 We will also see this growth in terms of electric vehicles, which will grow from 1% of the market in 2018 to 22% in 2030.

-The main advantage of hybrid and electronic vehicles is their reduced environmental footprint and, although their performance was previously thought to be lower, the trend is now towards improved EV speed and autonomy.
+The main advantage of hybrid and electric vehicles is their reduced environmental footprint and, although their performance was previously thought to be lower, the trend is now towards improved EV speed and autonomy.
 Added to this is the demand for faster charging rates, the increased power density (more electronics) and the ambition to make EVs affordable to the public.

 Of course, the largest automotive groups in Europe are betting on this type of vehicle, creating a fleet of electric and hybrid vehicles on the continent.
 We are talking about groups such as:

 Along with this increase in the number of e-mobility vehicles, we will see an increase in the number of FSW parts per platform from 1 in 2020 to 3 in 2030.
 This means that Friction Stir Welding of die-casting heat sink will be more and more in demand.